-The Dynamic File Services Storage Rights group is an Active Directory domain group that is used for remote shares to allow Dynamic File Services to manage traffic between the Service running on the server and the remote share.
-Before you use a remote share in a pair, you must add the group to the remote share in Active Directory, and grant it all permissions to the share.
+The Dynamic File Services Storage Rights group is an Active Directory domain group that is used to allow Dynamic File Services to manage traffic between the Service running on the server and the remote share.
+In Active Directory, you must add the group to the primary share and secondary share, and grant it all permissions.